oicleevan/runmenu/README.md

 I think it's pretty neat, it runs inside of a terminal but can run any software from any directory.

 It's barebones, but I will return to it over time.

-"It's lit!"

-    - Travis Scott
+Pretty neat!

 ## Installation